Sac-Corts/Expense-Control/README.md

 ## :wrench: Performance Optimization
 To enhance performance, I implemented:

-- **useContext:** To share global states, like budget and expenses, across components.
+- **ContextAPI:** To share global states, like budget and expenses, across components.
 - **useReducer:** For predictable and organized state management.
 - **useMemo:** For performance optimization by memoizing computed values.
 - **useState:** To manage local component states.